Kapampangan people: Distribution

 The Kapampangans are shown in lavender in this map.

 The province of Pampanga is the traditional homeland of the Kapampangans.
 Once occupying a vast stretch of land that extended from Tondo to the rest of Central Luzon, huge chunks of territories were carved out of Pampanga so as to create the provinces of Bulacan, Bataan, Nueva Ecija, Aurora and Tarlac; Pampanga also included Novaliches and Valenzuela, which was formerly known as Polo, then towns in Bulacan and now included in Metro Manila.
 As a result, Kapampangans now populate a region that extends beyond the political boundaries of the small province of Pampanga.
 In the province of Tarlac, the indigenous population of Tarlac City and the municipalities of Bamban, Capas and Concepcion are Kapampangans, while the municipalities of Victoria, La Paz, have a significant Kapampangan population.

 In Bataan, Kapampangans populate the municipalities of Dinalupihan and Hermosa, and the barangays of Mabatang in Abucay and Calaguiman in Samal.
 Kapampangans can be found scattered all across the southern barrios of Cabiao and the municipalities of San Antonio, San Isidro, Gapan and Cabanatuan in the province of Nueva Ecija and in the western section of the province of Bulacan.
 Kapampangan enclaves still exist in Tondo and other parts of the National Capital Region.
 Kapampangans have also migrated to Mindoro, Palawan and Mindanao and have formed strong Kapampangan organizations called aguman in Cagayan de Oro, Davao City and General Santos.
 Kapampangans also settled Ilocos Region and Cagayan Valley, with largest concentrations in Pangasinan, Cagayan, and Isabela.

-Agumans based in the United States and Canada are active in the revival of the Kapampangan language and culture.
-California-based organizations promoted Kapampangan language and culture and raised funds for charitable and cultural projects in California and in Pampanga.

 Languages

-Kapampangans speak Kapampangan language, which belongs to Central Luzon languages of Malayo-Polynesian languages.
+Kapampangans speak the Kapampangan language, which belongs to Central Luzon languages of Malayo-Polynesian languages.
 They even speak other languages within the environment of other ethnic groups in areas they settled and grew up in, like Sambal, Pangasinan, Ilocano, and Tagalog (all in Central Luzon).

 Kapampangan settlers in Mindanao can also speak Cebuano, Hiligaynon as well as Tagalog and various indigenous Mindanaoan languages in addition to their native language but their descendants (especially newer generations born in Mindanao) only speak Cebuano, Hiligaynon, Tagalog and various indigenous Mindanaoan languages with varying fluency in Kapampangan or none at all.